apache/mxnet/docs/tutorials/basic/symbol.md

 mx.viz.plot_network(net, shape={'data':(100,200)})
 ```

-Each symbol takes a (unique) string name. *Variable* often defines the inputs,
+Each symbol takes a (unique) string name.
+*Variable* typically represents inputs to the computation graph.
-or free variables.
-Other symbols take a symbol as their input (*data*), and
+Symbols defined via operators typically take other symbols as their input data,
-might accept other hyperparameters, such as the number of hidden neurons
+and might additionally accept other hyperparameters,
-(*num_hidden*) or the activation type (*act_type*).
+such as the number of hidden neurons (*num_hidden*) or the activation type (*act_type*).

-The symbol can be seen simply as a function taking several arguments whose names
+We can view a symbol simply as a function taking several arguments.
-are automatically generated and can be retrieved with the following method call:
+And we can retrieve those arguments with the following method call:

 ```python
 net.list_arguments()